Alaska airlines flight attendant app

 • Personas

-My Process: I worked with the product team which also consisted of a UX researcher with whom I worked closely on this project.
+My process: I worked with the product team, which also consisted of a UX researcher with whom I worked closely on this project.
 Together, we would drive the product forward.
-I also collaborated with our content team which included a product manager, a copywriter, and several developers.
+I also collaborated with our content team, which included a product manager, a copywriter, and several developers.

 Sketches & Wireframes: As I normally do, I started the development and ideation process with a whiteboarding session involving information obtained by our team to generate some quick concepts but also to get the team inspired and thinking out of the box.

-user testing
+User testing

 I paired with the UX researcher on our team and conducted several usability tests.
 Before addressing the visual design, we started testing our early concepts in grayscale wireframes to validate and solidify core functionality and usability issues.